Jorge Polanco Preview, Player Props: Twins vs. Athletics

-After going 1-for-5 with a home run and an RBI in his most recent game, Jorge Polanco and the Minnesota Twins face the Oakland Athletics (who will start Paul Blackburn) at 7:40 PM ET on Tuesday.
+The Minnesota Twins, including Jorge Polanco (batting .244 in his past 10 games, with three doubles, two home runs, five walks and seven RBI), take on starter Joey Estes and the Oakland Athletics at Target Field, Wednesday at 7:40 PM ET.

-He notched a home run while going 1-for-5 in his last game against the Angels.
+He had a hitless performance in his last game (0-for-3) against the Athletics.

 Sportsbook Promo Codes